redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 Create storage class configuration files that utilize the *Azure Disk Encryption Set* previously created.
 Afterwards, execute the 'sed' commands which follow to make the appropriate variable substitutions.

-## Create the k8s Storage Class to be used for encrypted premium disks
+## Create the k8s Storage Class to be used for encrypted Premium & Standard disks
 ```
+# Premium Disks
 cat > encrypted-byok-azure-premium-disk.yaml<< EOF
 kind: StorageClass
 apiVersion: storage.k8s.io/v1